pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_5H_processing_bulkRNAseq_WT_XIST-iKD/README.md

 Bulk RNAseq data were analysed as follow:

 Raw data were placed in a `fastq/raw/` subfolder and processed using the provided snakemake workflows scripts and simple bash script, themselve gathered in a `script/` subfolder.
-Snakemake workflows scripts are composed of at least 4 files:
+The Snakemake workflow is composed of 4 files:
 - Snakefile: contains the actual workflow script.
 - cluster_config.json: contains the resources that are allocated to each workflow's rule.
 - config.json file: must be modified prior to execution to fill in the paths of the working directory, genome indexes and annotation file; adapted to the repository structure of your cluster.